Everyone who has an online business needs to create a sales funnel to convert their website visitors into paying customers.

 From the first time your prospect learns about your product or service until the moment he buys from you, he passes through various stages of your sales funnel.

-You should understand these stages to be able to keep these customers in check till they can make a purchase and also come back after they make a purchase.
+It would help if you understood these stages to keep these customers in check until they can make and come back after a purchase.
 This keeps the competitors away.

-The idea of a sales funnel begins back in 1898 when E. St. Elmo Lewis formed a purchase funnel or purchasing funnel, a marketing model which depicts the logical customer journey from the moment of fascinating customers towards the acquisition of a product or service.
+The sales funnel idea began in 1898 when E. St. Elmo Lewis formed a purchase funnel or purchasing funnel.
+This marketing model depicts the logical customer journey from the moment of fascinating customers towards the acquisition of a product or service.

-Ever since this theory was originally conceived it has been given mixed names (i.e. purchase funnel, sales funnel, marketing funnel, conversion funnel) but the model stays the same.
+Since this theory was initially conceived, it has been given mixed names (i.e. purchase funnel, sales funnel, marketing funnel, conversion funnel), but the model stays the same.

 This model is often referred to as the AIDA model.

-Here is an image that described these stages.
+Here is an image that describes these stages.

 Awareness is the very initial stage when designing a sales funnel.
 Awareness allows you to reach your custom audience.
 At this stage, your fundamental goal is to reach your target audience.
-Particularly people who have not heard about your business yet, but can profit from using your product or service.
+People who have not heard about your business yet can profit from using your product or service.

-There are many ways to generate awareness both online and offline, but I prefer the online method of things because it is more efficient and wastes less time.
+There are many ways to generate online and offline awareness, but I prefer the online method because it is more efficient and wastes less time.